mervanerdem/Wallet/README.md

 ```go
 git clone github.com/mervanerdem/Wallet
 ```
-And if you don't have used library install them.(It's not about using library but you can see in that [link](https://pkg.go.dev/cmd/go/internal/get))
+After cloning if you don't have used library, install them.(It's not about using library but you can see in that [link](https://pkg.go.dev/cmd/go/internal/get))

 ### Build or Run it
 For building